 So, when the same people who hoped Donald Trump would change now express bewilderment over his behavior, I am not surprised.
 You cannot make sense of Trump except in the context of a personality disorder.

-When a group of mental health professionals came out with the book, The Dangerous Case of Donald Trump, some questioned the ethics of attaching a diagnosis to a person they had never treated.
+When a group of mental health professionals came out with the book, The Dangerous Case of Donald Trump, some questioned the ethics of diagnosing someone they’ve never treated.
 But Donald Trump has provided more evidence than could ever be gleaned from weekly office visits.

 Consider the DSM criteria for Narcissistic Personality Disorder (NPD), indicated by five or more of the following symptoms: